scvae/scvae/README.md

 ### Examples ###

-To reproduce the main results from our paper, you can run the following commands:
+To reproduce the main results from Grønbech *et al* (2018), you can run the following commands:

 * Combined PBMC data set from 10x Genomics: